 - i.
 Commercial recreational activities some landscape capacity for small scale and low key activities that integrate with and complement/enhance existing recreation features; are located to optimise the screening and/or camouflaging benefit of natural landscape elements; designed to be of a sympathetic scale, appearance, and character; integrate appreciable landscape restoration and enhancement; and enhance public access; and protect the area's ONL values. - ii.
-Visitor accommodation and tourism related activities no landscape capacity. very limited landscape capacity for visitor accommodation associated with existing dwellings and consented platforms (including on the low lying southern margins of the PA adjacent Hansen Road) and which are: located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be small scale and have a 'low-key' rural character; integrate landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate).
-No landscape capacity for visitor accommodation elsewhere in the PA.
-No landscape capacity for tourism related activities within the PA.
+Visitor accommodation and tourism related activities no landscape capacity. very limited landscape capacity for visitor accommodation associated with existing dwellings and consented platforms

+(including on the low lying southern margins of the PA adjacent Hansen Road) and which are: located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be small scale and have a 'low-key' rural character; integrate landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate).
+No Extremely limited landscape capacity for small scale visitor accommodation and small scale tourism related activities in low lying and/or visually discrete parts of the PA where development: is located so that existing landform and/or vegetation features provide an appreciable integrating benefit; is designed to be small scale and have a low key rural character; integrates landscape restoration and enhancement (where appropriate); and enhances public access (where appropriate). elsewhere in the PA.
+No landscape capacity for tourism related activities within the PA: